-In the frequency division duplex network, massive MIMO relies on channel state information (CSI) feedback to achieve performance gains from multiple antennas at the base station.
+In the downlink of frequency division duplex networks, massive MIMO relies on channel state information (CSI) feedback to achieve performance gains from multiple antennas at the base station.
 However, the large number of antennas results in excessive feedback overhead.
 Extensive work has been carried out to reduce the feedback overhead by utilizing the spatial and temporal correlations of CSI.
-With the sparse property of CSI, compressive sensing (CS) has been applied to recover the compressed CSI feedback at the user side.
-However, traditional CS algorithms face challenges as real-world data is not exactly sparse and the convergence speed of existing signal recovery algorithms is slow, which has limited the applicable scenarios of CS~\cite{DeepInverse:2017}.
+By exploiting the sparse property of CSI, compressive sensing (CS) has been applied to compress CSI at the user side and the compressed CSI is then recovered at the base station.
+However, traditional CS algorithms face challenges as real-world data is not exactly sparse and the convergence speed of the existing signal recovery algorithms is relatively slow, which has limited the practical applications of CS~\cite{DeepInverse:2017}.

 DCN has been applied to learn the inverse transformation from measurement vectors to signals to improve the recovery speed in CS~\cite{DeepInverse:2017}.
 Particularly, DCN has two distinctive features that make it uniquely applicable to sparse recovery problems.
 One is that the neurons are sparsely connected.
-The other one is having shared weights across the entire receptive fields of one layer, which can increase the learning speed of the DCN comparing to a fully-connected network~\cite{Papyan:SPM:2018}.
-Learned denoising-based approximate message passing (LDAMP)~\cite{Baraniuk:NIPS:2017} is one of the best signal recovery algorithms in terms of both accuracy and speed.
-LDAMP has been applied to channel estimation in millimeter-wave (mmWave) communications~\cite{He:WCL:2018}.
+The other is with shared weights across the entire receptive fields of one layer.
+DCN can increase the learning speed comparing to a fully-connected network~\cite{Papyan:SPM:2018}.
+Learned denoising-based AMP (LDAMP)~\cite{Baraniuk:NIPS:2017} is one of the excellent signal recovery algorithms in terms of both accuracy and speed, which has been applied to channel estimation in millimeter-wave (mmWave) communications~\cite{He:ModelSurvey}.
 However, the achieved improvement still cannot boost the CS-based CSI estimation.